gearglow/ReptiliaWithATwist/The List.md

 Mr. Weasley chatted with the two wizards who seemed to be coordinating portkey arrivals, getting directions to their campsite.
 After checking in with the muggle in charge of the site, who kept needing to be *obliviated* (according to one of the Ministry workers, anyway), they finally reached the field where all of the tents were.

 Elysia could see why the muggles kept catching on.
-Most of the tents looked as if they'd at least *started* as normal, non-magical tents, but here and there someone had slipped up and added something absurd, such as a chimney or a weather-vane.
+Most of the tents looked as if they'd at least *started* as normal, non-magical tents, but here and there someone had slipped up and added something absurd, such as a chimney or a weather vane.
 And there were a few which were so outré they could only be magical.
 There was one which looked straight from *Arabian Nights,* with striped silk awnings and several live peacocks tethered by the door.
 Another resembled nothing so much as a miniature castle, with three floors and honest-to-Merlin *turrets.*

-Eventually, they reached a plot next to a wood, with a sign planted in it saying WEEZLY.
+Eventually, they reached a plot next to a wooded area, with a sign planted in it saying 'WEEZLY.'

 "Best spot in the place," Mr. Weasley said happily.
-"Stadium's just through that wood.
+"Stadium's just through the trees there.
 Now, strictly speaking, we shouldn't use magic while we're out on muggle land in these numbers.
 We'll have to put the tents up by hand!"

 "Oh," Robbie said.
 "Oops?"